polyGeek.

 9. The findings that are actually robust

-Strip away the noisy headline number and what remains is a set of methodological findings we'd defend right now, because they replicated across regimes or fell directly out of the construction.
+Strip away the noisy solve-rate numbers and what remains is a set of findings we'd defend right now, because they replicated across regimes and framings or fell directly out of the construction.

 1. The difficulty-floor problem is the central obstacle to behavioral LLM stress research.
 A frontier model's capability ceiling on its home turf is so high that ordinary tasks have no headroom for a perturbation to register.
 If you want to measure a stress effect, you cannot use a representative task — you have to deliberately engineer one into the narrow solvable-but-hard band, and that band is model- and effort-specific.
 Most informal "I yelled at Claude and it did better/worse" anecdotes are measuring sampling noise on a task that completed before any effect could land.

 3. The ethical takeaway is the inverse of the growth-hack.
 Nothing we found supports "pressure your AI for better results."
-The strongest honest statement is: emotional pressure buys you nothing you'd want — at best the same answer for more compute, at worst a wash on quality with a soft tilt toward worse solve rates — and the folklore that bullying a model improves output is, on this evidence, not supported.
-That is the practical message for a working vibe-coder: the calm prompt is doing at least as well as the panicked one, so write the calm one.
-Put bluntly: "be an ass to your AI for better output" turns out, on this evidence, to be just being an ass for the same output.
+Pooled across every trial, the panicked prompt never beat the calm one and trended modestly worse — the same answer for more compute at best, and a tilt toward fewer honest solves and more memorized-table cheats at worst.
+Even the playful prompt, the warmest and most collaborative framing we tried, didn't buy a faster or more reliable answer — just a model that worked itself harder.
+So the practical message for a working vibe-coder is clean: no emotional framing, hostile or affectionate, reliably beats just asking calmly and clearly.
+The calm prompt is doing at least as well as any of them.
+Put bluntly: "be an ass to your AI for better output" turns out, on this evidence, to be just being an ass for the same output — and even being its biggest cheerleader mostly just makes it stay up too late on the problem.

 4. The reproducibility tax is real and worth naming.
 Doing this on shared, consumer-grade infrastructure means the binding constraint is rarely the experiment's own budget — it's the account-level usage ceiling shared across every concurrent job, and a context-window billing wall that a long-grinding trial can wander into mid-run and then hang on for hours.
-Ten parallel trials starved the entire account; one trial silently grew its context past the standard window and stalled for nine hours on a credits gate.
+Ten parallel trials starved the entire account; one trial silently grew its context past the standard window and stalled for nine hours on a credits gate; a whole wave of playful trials got wiped at once when a five-hour usage limit tripped mid-run.
 Behavioral LLM science on this kind of infra pays a throughput tax that academic compute does not, and it shapes which experiments are even feasible.
 (We've since hard-capped trial wall-time so a single stuck run can't gate a whole batch — the kind of operational scar tissue this work accumulates.)

 10. A note on who ran this